jakopo87/BootstrapYii/README.md

 Installation
 ------------
-Copy the `bootstrap` folder into the component folder (default: protected/components).
+Create a `bootstrap` folder into the Yii's components folder (default: protected/components).

 Configuration
 ---------------